brettimus/brettimus.github.io/_posts/2015-03-04-placeholder.md

 ## Everything Is Fine.

 We mighty devs at Switchboard are in week two of *Le Grand Redesign* (read: a much anticipated *Refacteur*).
-Things are going really smoothly. _Too smoothly.)
+Things are going really smoothly.

+_Too smoothly._

-One thing I had to deal with was figuring out how to use placeholder text with Quill.js, a rich text editor we've selected to replace our current headache of an editor.
+That is, things were going _too smoothly_ until this week, when I had to deal with using placeholder text in Quill.js, a lovely little rich text editor with a nice-to-play-with API.

 This is my story.